8 Themes for Designing and Decorating Your Bar or Restaurant

 Use books and bookshelves, and other library-inspired decor, to create a cozy well-read ambience.
 A movie theater theme uses popcorn machines, movie posters and theater-inspired seating.
 For a night at the museum use art and artifacts, carefully labeled and possibly available for sale, to create an informal art gallery and revenue stream for local artisans.

 Remember these main ideas when you’re designing around a theme, and you can’t go wrong.
 Lighting, seating, wall decor, bathrooms, barware/glassware and flooring should all contribute actively to the effect you’re trying to create.
 Once you have your look and design set, remember to have fun with it!
 Don’t hesitate to improvise or improve the look on a regular basis as your clientele reveals itself.

 And be sure to assemble the perfect, skilled team to serve your guests.
 A great staff is crucial to making your dreams come true.
-And to get them certified, look no further than TABC On The Fly.
+Encourage them to enroll in our online TABC training course And to get them certified, look no further than TABC On The Fly.
 It’s a fun, low-pressure way to get your whole team certified and excited about their next steps!Back to Blog